hrharder/ParadigmCore/docs/README.md

 If you encounter errors setting up or running setting up ParadigmCore, feel free to reach out on [our chat server.](https://chat.paradigm.market/)

+## License

-ParadigmCore is open source software, and we encourage the suggestion of improvements and enhancements to the protocol.
+ParadigmCore is public domain software, licensed under CC0.

+Proposals for improvements and enhancements to the protocol are highly encouraged.
 If you have a suggestion or specification, please submit a [Paradigm Improvement Proposal](https://github.com/paradigmfoundation/pips) (PIP).